TioHaidarHanif/Draft-Tugas-Akhir/progress.md

   - Tests for role management
   - Tests for user statistics
   - Tests for authorization (ensuring only admins can access)
+  - Tests for retrieving users with ticket statistics and ticket lists (May 29, 2025)
+    - Test for retrieving all users with ticket statistics
+    - Test for retrieving a specific user with detailed ticket information

 ### Category & SubCategory Management (May 23, 2025)